 Older people are more likely to get very sick from COVID-19 than younger people.
 They may have illnesses that make it hard for their body to fight the disease.
-Older people who get help from others may also be more likely to be in contact with someone who has the virus and could give it to them.
+Older people who get help from others may also be more likely to be in contact with someone who has and can spread the virus.

 Are COVID-19 vaccines safe?

 Yes.
 The vaccines were given to a lot of people as a test to show they are okay for people to use.